gSchool/ada-pre-course/02-day02/00-starter/00-starter.md

-# Day 2
+# Decision Making & Looping

-For today's lessons you will work on conditional statements and conditional loops using `while` and `until`.
+For this unit's lessons you will work on conditional statements and conditional loops using `while` and `until`.

 ## Goals

-By the end of this day's lessons you should be able to:
+By the end of this unit's lessons you should be able to:

 * Understand and be able to write boolean expressions
 * Understand and be able to write conditional statements